Arjun-P17/Habitly/README.md

 Habity is an app to track a collection of habits (Exercise, Diet, Reading, Meditation, Entertainment).
 It is a NEXT.js app with a NodeJS Backend.
 Exercise tracking has been implemented, the rest are in development.

 ## How to run the app
-Run the commands as below, only the dev scripts are currently implemented.
+Run the commands as below, only the dev scripts are currently available.

 To run the server
 ```console